All About HIV Testing

 A practical guide to everything about testing for HIV and STIs

-These days, with thanks to technology, there are more ways than ever to get tested for HIV.
+These days, thanks to advances in technology, there are more ways than ever to get tested for HIV.

-Here is all you need to know about the different types of HIV tests available and some considerations you should keep in mind.
+Here is all you need to know about the different types of HIV tests available and some considerations you should consider.

 5 Facts About Testing